 by: António Isóo de Azeredo, Senior Associate Lawyer

-Back in February we shared that Macau was finally taking the last steps of a long legislative path to approve and implement a trust regime in Macau.
+Back in February we shared that Macau was finally taking the last steps of a long legislative path for the approval and implementation of a Trust regime in Macau.

-The new Trust Law (“Law”) was approved by Macau Legislative Assembly early this month, providing for the respective legal regime, which was absent from Macau Laws, preventing the use of this legal figure, accepted in many jurisdictions worldwide by trustees, trustors and beneficiaries.
+The new Trust Law (“Law”) was approved by Macau Legislative Assembly early this month, providing for the respective legal regime which was absent from Macau Laws, preventing the use of this legal figure, accepted in many jurisdictions around the world, by Trustees, Trustors and beneficiaries.

-The Law, still under the legislative process, intends to meet market expectations by offering a legal, safe net for wealth management through the trust.
-It foresees the definition, incorporation and winding up of the trust’s assets, as well as the capacity, rights and obligations of all parties involved, i.e., the trustee, trustor and beneficiary.
+The Law foresees the definition, the incorporation and winding up, the assets of the Trust as well as the capacity, rights and obligations of all parties involved, i.e., the Trustee, Trustor and beneficiary.

-Under the Law, a trust is a legal relationship under which the trustor transfers the rights over specific assets to the trustee, so the latter manages the same, as their own, having in mind the interests of the appointed beneficiary, or to meet a specific purpose.
+Under the Law, the Trust is defined as the legal relationship under which the Trustor transfers the rights over specific assets to the Trustee so the later manages the same, as their own, having in mind the interests of the appointed beneficiary.

-The trust is incorporated through the execution by the relevant parties of a private contract or by will unless the assets to be part of the trust require a specific form of transfer (e.g., real estate properties that require a notarized deed).
-If so, such form requirements must be followed.
-Likewise, the setting up of a trust shall be subject to registration if the transfer of the underlying assets must be registered as well.
+The Trust is incorporated through the execution by the relevant parties of a private contract, unless the assets to be part of the Trust require a specific form of transfer (eg. real estate properties which require a notarized deed) in which case, such form requirement must be followed.
+Likewise, the setting up of a Trust shall be subject to registration if the transfer of the underlying assets must be registered as well.

-While managed by the trustees as their own, the underlying assets of a trust shall be separated and independent from the assets of the trustee, trustor and beneficiary.
-Credit institutions, insurance companies, finance companies, investment funds management entities, wealth management companies and pension funds management companies are the listed Macau entities allowed to provide trust services and undertake trust activity soon.
+Credit institutions, insurance companies, finance companies, investment funds management entities, wealth management companies and pension funds management companies are the listed Macau entities allowed to provide Trust services and undertake the Trust activity.

-The new Law specifically regulates the trustees’ activity, rights and obligations, in order to ensure the safeguard of all parties’ best interests.
-The rigorous compliance of diligence, loyalty, impartiality, confidentiality and information duties are among those obligations to be followed by trustees.
+The new Law specifically regulates the Trustees’ activity, rights and obligations, in order to ensure the safeguard of all parties’ best interests.
+The rigorous compliance of diligence, loyalty, impartiality, confidentiality and information duties are among those obligations to be followed by Trustees.

-Finally, we are yet to understand how Macau Tax laws, which are also under a thorough review by the legislative assembly, will consider the setting up, termination and transfer of rights of a Trust, which means that for now Macau tax general legal provisions would apply.
+Finally, we are yet to understand how Macau Tax laws, which are also under a thorough review by the legislative assembly, will consider the setting up, the termination and transfer of rights of a Trust, which means that for now Macau tax general legal provisions would apply.

-Considering the above, the trust regime and this most welcoming Law will create significant opportunities for the finance and wealth management market’s stakeholders, enhancing the Macau finance services available to the public.
+Considering the above, the new Trust regime will create significant opportunities for the finance and wealth management market’s stakeholders, enhancing the Macau finance services available to the public.